-Once the surface-center location has been established, the sUAS will conduct a spiral ascent centered around the center estimate with intermittent "level flight" occurring every 3000 ft. up to 15000ft (if acceptable after Aircraft Operations Center(AOC) Operationa Risk Mmanagement (ORM)).
+Alternatively, the sUAS will conduct a spiral ascent centered around the center estimate with intermittent "level flight" occurring every 3000 ft. up to 15 kft (if acceptable after Aircraft Operations Center (AOC) Operational Risk Management (ORM)).
 Each flight level will continue for 2 orbits before resuming the spiral ascent.
-This process is then to be reversed, with the first level at 12000 ft and descending in 3000 ft. increments thereafter down to a final altitude of 1000 ft.
+This process is then to be reversed, with the first level at 12000 ft and descending in 3000 ft increments thereafter down to a final altitude of 1000 ft.

-After the final sUAS 1000-altitudeft orbit is complete, a second center fix will be attempted and the sUAS will establish a tight orbit around this new center point at 1000 ft.
+After the final sUAS 1000 ft altitude orbit is complete, a second center fix will be attempted and the sUAS will establish a tight orbit around this new center point at 1000 ft.